 Swearingen, who holds a bachelor's degree in sociology from Illinois State University, describes herself as a "huge bookworm," whose house is overrun with bookshelves.
 Her love of reading, combined with a fascination for data and technology, led her to the MS/LIS program at Illinois.
 She isn't sure what she will do after earning her master's degree but hopes her interests continue to lead her in the right direction.

-"I would love to be able to continue to create meaningful change make a change in whatever position I pursue in the future," Swearingen said.
+"I would love to be able to continue to create meaningful change in whatever position I pursue in the future," Swearingen said.